dronekit/dronekit-python/docs/contributing/developer_setup_windows.rst

 =============================================

-First set up a command line DroneKit-Python installation using *WinPython*.
-This process is the same as described in :ref:`Getting Started <get_started_install_dk_windows>`.
+First set up a command line DroneKit-Python installation.
+We recommend *WinPython* or *ActivePython*, as discussed in :ref:`installing_dronekit`.